 BGP, or Border Gateway Protocol, is an important protocol in the networking world.
 It is responsible for exchanging routing information between autonomous systems on the Internet.
-As such, it is important for network engineers to understand the basics of BGP states and how they transition between each other.
+As such, it is important for network engineers to understand the basics of BGP states and how they transition between each other in the BGP finite state machine (BGP FSM).

 Let’s get started.